This post may contain affiliate links. Please read our disclosure policy.

 Subscribe for a pastry chef’s best Fall recipes straight to your inbox!

-• Dry Active Yeast: These little guys require the added step of hydration, but they are fast yet controllable.
+• Dry Active Yeast: These little guys require the added step of hydration, but dry active yeast is fast and more consistent than instant yeast.
 See substitutions for more options.

 Substitutions